 A finished haiku might look like this:

-A gogyohka is a five-line poem where each line represents a single phrase.
+A gogyohka is a five-line poem where each line represents a single phrase, or ‘breath’.
 There are no restrictions on how many syllables are in each line and there is no need to make the lines rhyme.
-Traditionally it is used to capture the essence of a single moment or event.
-This flexible form of poetry originated in Japan and bears similarity to Japanese ‘tanka’.
+The aim is be concise, however, and to keep lines as short as possible.

 Here’s an example: